JamieHeather/stitchr/README.md

 * `-cu` - use an alternative codon usage file, from which to generate the sequences for the non-templated residues (see below)
 * `-l` - use a different leader region to that present with the given V
 * `-n` - provide a name for the TCR chain, which will be included in the FASTA file header
+* `-3p` - provide a sequence to come immediately after the end of the constant region (e.g. a stop codon)
+* `-5p` - provide a sequence to come immediately before the start of the L1 leader sequence (e.g. a Kozak sequence)

 #### Codon usage files

 Non-templated based are assigned by taking the most common nucleotide triplet for a given amino acid, in a provided codon usage file.

 The default codon usage files are taken straight from the default Kazusa [human](https://www.kazusa.or.jp/codon/cgi-bin/showcodon.cgi?species=9606) (Homo sapiens [gbpri]: 93487) and [mouse](https://www.kazusa.or.jp/codon/cgi-bin/showcodon.cgi?species=10090) (Mus musculus [gbrod]: 53036) entries.
 Alternative files can be provided, but must be in the same format (e.g. those provided by [HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=refseq_processor&id=569942)).
-U/T can be used interchangeably, as all U will be replaced with T anyway.
+U/T can be used interchangeably, as all U bases will be replaced with T anyway.

 #### Providing a partial amino acid sequence